HAT CREEK ADVENTURES

 The rock wall: The rock wall towers 35’ in the air and offer’s climbers two different levels of difficulty.

-The Giant’s Ladder: This element will challenge you and your partner’s teamwork and you make your way up the four rung suspended ladder.
+The Giant’s Ladder: This element will challenge you and your partner’s teamwork and you make your way up the four rungs suspended ladder.

 The High Ropes Course: Participants will be secured to the course 20-30’ in the air while traversing the 5 different elements.
 You will want to challenge yourself to make it to the end to experience the 200 ft zip line.